top of page

 Today, reporting AVEs based on column inches or broadcast seconds, may well be a thing of the past for most, but the relationship between the credibility of editorial and advertising, something which has never been constant, has become increasingly complex.
 At the same time, the fundamental difference between the way in which advertising campaigns and editorial are consumed, is a conceptual problem which continues to spark debate while increasingly sophisticated advertorial content underpinned by highly effective story telling blurs the boundaries further still.
 AVEs, always a blunt tool, may now therefore seem a woefully inadequate measure of value, and yet with advertising and editorial content more closely aligned than ever before, comparisons in value will continue to be drawn.

 The continuing development of the Barcelona Principles saw greater emphasis placed on developing measurable goals as well as measuring outcomes in addition to outputs and provided a basic framework relevant to any business, brand or organisation.
 It was followed by the launch of the AMEC Framework.
-Providing a standardised approach to measurement which covers four key phases: preparation, implementation, insights, and impact, it is the model of choice for the majority of practitioners today.
+Providing a standardised approach to PR metrics covering four key phases: preparation, implementation, insights, and impact, it is the model of choice for the majority of practitioners today.

 Planning for long term success